Levitated dipole: Toroidal mirror

-The levitated dipole can be thought of as a toroidal mirror, much more similar to the Earth's field than the linear system in a traditional mirror.
+The levitated dipole can be considered a toroidal mirror, much more similar to the Earth's field than the linear system in a traditional mirror.
 The confinement area is the toroidal area around the outside of the central magnet, similar to the area around the Earth's equator.
 Particles in this area that move out experience increasing magnetic density and tend to move back towards the center, which tends to stabilize the system.
 Particles with higher energy, those that would escape a traditional mirror, instead follow the field lines through the hollow center of the magnet, recirculating back into the equatorial area.

-This makes the levitated dipole unique when compared with other magnetic confinement machines.
+This makes the levitated dipole unique when compared with other magnetic confinement fusion machines.
 In those experiments, small fluctuations can cause significant energy loss.
 By contrast, in a dipolar magnetic field, fluctuations tend to compress the plasma, without energy loss.
 This compression effect was first noticed by Akira Hasegawa (of the Hasegawa–Mima equation) after participating in the Voyager 2 encounter with Uranus.